 Change-from-baseline and percent-of-baseline will be calculated for all efficacy endpoints.
-Baseline for all efficacy endpoints will be defined as the pre-apixaban sample (pre-apixaban on the morning of Day 1).
+Baseline for all efficacy endpoints will be defined as the pre-rivaroxaban sample (approximately 4 hours before ciraparantag or placebo administration on Day 3).

-The anticoagulant effect of apixaban will be evaluated by comparing WBCT measured at pre-PER977 (three hours post-apixaban on the morning of Day 4) versus baseline (pre-apixaban on the morning of Day 1).
-For the purposes of the efficacy analyses, subjects with percent-of-baseline WBCT at pre-ciraparantag $<120\%$ (i.e., $<20\%$ increase) will be considered as apixaban non-responders and will be excluded from all efficacy summaries and assessments.
+The anticoagulant effect of rivaroxaban will be evaluated by comparing WBCT measured at pre-ciraparantag (about four hours post-rivaroxaban on Day 3) versus baseline (pre-rivaroxaban on Day 3).
+For the purposes of the efficacy analyses, subjects with percent-of-baseline WBCT at pre-ciraparantag $< 125\%$ (i.e., $< 25\%$ increase) will be considered as rivaroxaban non-responders and excluded from all efficacy summaries and assessments.

-Listings of individual efficacy variable collection times as well as derived sampling time deviations (where applicable), will be provided.
+Listings of individual efficacy variable collection times, as well as derived sampling time deviations (where applicable), will be provided.

-Individual observed and change from baseline values at scheduled time points and efficacy parameters will be listed and summarized by treatment.
-In addition, the nature of reversal of anticoagulation based on the definition of reversal of anticoagulation below using WBCT will be summarized and then listed for each subject.
+Individual observed and baseline-adjusted values at scheduled time points and efficacy parameters will be listed and summarized by treatment.
+In addition, the nature of reversal of anticoagulation based on the definition of reversal of anticoagulation below using WBCT will be listed for each subject and summarized.